 Mutual funds accounting is a critical matter for the financial system, given the increasing preference for mutual funds over direct holdings of securities such as stocks and bonds by the investing public.
 In particular, many, if not most, individual investors and retail clients have the majority of their savings in employer-sponsored 401(k) plans, which typically offer a selection of mutual funds as the investment choices.
 The end product of mutual funds accounting is the accurate pricing of these investment vehicles and the correct assignment of investment income to holders thereof.
+These are thus, the major concerns for the chief financial officers (CFOs), controllers, and operations managers of mutual fund companies.

 Aspects of Mutual Funds Accounting